-Looking in detail at the trapdoor morphology, we found how it is optimized for fast buckling and un-buckling.
-The roughly semi-circular door is fixed to the upper part of the trap entrance along a curved arch.
-It rests with its free edge on the lower part of the entrance, i.e. the threshold (Fig. S1).
-Here, mucilage is secreted, and in combination with an exfoliated cuticle (velum) a watertight seal is achieved (2, 3).
-We noticed that the free edge of the door always features two conspicuous lateral folds (Fig. 5), which presumably add displacement space by unfolding.
+Looking in detail at the trapdoor morphology, we found how it is optimized for fast buckling and unbuckling.
+The roughly semicircular door is fixed to the upper part of the trap entrance along a curved arch.
+It rests with its free edge on the lower part of the entrance (i.e. the threshold; electronic supplementary material, figure S1).
+Here, mucilage is secreted and, in combination with an exfoliated cuticle (velum), a watertight seal is achieved [2,3].
+We noticed that the free edge of the door always features two conspicuous lateral folds (figure 5), which presumably add displacement space by unfolding.

 The trapdoor consists of two differing cell layers.
-Those of the inner layer are elongated and radially arranged around the central hinge region (Fig. 5A).
+Those of the inner layer are elongated and radially arranged around the central hinge region (figure 5a).
 The most noticeable feature is the pattern of concentric circular lines, indicating constrictions of the cells in this middle region.
-These cells have been assumed to function like compressive bellows (2, 3).
+These cells have been assumed to function like compressive bellows [2,3].
 In addition, considering the observed deformation, we suggest that these constrictions act as pre-folds, increasing flexibility in the radial direction.
-This would channel the reversible buckling/unbuckling process and enforce it to follow the same reproducible deformation pattern.
+This would channel the reversible buckling/ unbuckling process and enforce it to follow the same reproducible deformation pattern.
 Buckling starts in the thickened middle piece below the thin central hinge region, resulting in trigger hair converging and flapping against the door.
 The hinge region along the curved arch is characterized by radially arranged cells without constrictions.
 This region is less affected by deformation and might serve as a spring-like structure for closing the door.
-In contrast, the outer cell layer of the door is not distinctly compartmentalized and features smaller cells, running parallel to each other (Fig. 5B).
+In contrast, the outer cell layer of the door is not distinctly compartmentalized and features smaller cells, running parallel to each other (figure 5b).

-In conclusion, our investigations show how buckling and un-buckling lead to door opening and closure, which is associated with a suction swirl.
-This differs from mechanism of the Venus Flytrap (Dionaea muscipula), described as snap-buckling (26) where a one-way only internal buckling results in the trapping movement.
+In conclusion, our investigations show how buckling and unbuckling lead to door opening and closure, which is associated with a suction swirl.
+This differs from the mechanism of the Venus flytrap (Dionaea muscipula), described as 'snap buckling' [27], where a one-way internal buckling results in the trapping movement.
 The remarkable valve mechanism of Utricularia should provide inspiration for a great variety of biomimetic applications, especially for new deployable materials and fluid-elastic structures designed to act repeatedly, such as in microfluidic devices.
-On a biological level, the repetitive spontaneous valve buckling and opening could account for reports on phytoplankton, bacterial communities and detritus regularly found in traps (28, 29, 31, 32).
-Usually considered as 'bycatch', there is evidence that they play an important role in Utricularia nutrient supply (31-35).
+On a biological level, the repetitive spontaneous valve buckling and opening could account for reports on phytoplankton, bacterial communities and detritus regularly found in traps [29,30,32,33].
+Usually considered as 'bycatch', there is evidence that they play an important role in Utricularia nutrient supply [32-36].
 The evolutionary success of these carnivorous plants might be explained by the fact that their traps are not only active, but also autonomous: this character could facilitate the rootless Utricularia plants to colonize nutrient-poor habitats.